 In a 2016 op-ed for the Los Angeles Times, Steven Greenhouse (labor and workplace reporter for the New York Times from 1995 to 2014) predicted that the rise of automated cars will erase 5 million American jobs.
 Few are expected to be hit harder than taxi drivers, who face unemployment not only from driverless vehicles, but also from ridesharing apps like Uber.
 Forbes reported on a study that suggests many cabbies will be forced to join the enemy, and become Uber drivers themselves.

 Forbes predicts the positions of mail sorter, letter carrier, and clerk will soon join taxi driver on the ash heap of jobs.
 In 2010, the combined positions employed 524,300 postal workers.
-By 2020 alone, that number is expected to drop to 385,500 for a loss of 138,500 jobs—more than a quarter of the workforce.
+That number is expected to drop in 2020 to 385,500 for a loss of 138,500 jobs—more than a quarter of the workforce.

 As early as 2016, the New York Post was already reporting that pilots were likely to find their jobs on the chopping block, thanks to competition from robots.
 Autopilot features have long supported pilots in the air—in fact, pilots generally assume control of their airplanes only during takeoff and landing.
 Those two tasks, however, are being taught to their mechanical competitors, and it's likely that both humans and cargo will soon be shuttled around in pilotless planes.